New Zealand–Russia relations: 2022 Russian invasion of Ukraine

 On 28 November 2024, Peters announced a new tranche of sanctions targeting Russia's procurement of chemical weapons and missiles in response to the Organisation for the Prohibition of Chemical Weapons' findings that Russia was using illegal riot control agents in Ukraine.
 These sanctions also targeted Iranians involved in the supply of ballistic missiles and drones to Russia, as well as the Russians facilitating this trade.
 That same day, the Australian and New Zealand government had endorsed a joint Call to Action against Russian and North Korean shadow fleet activity.
 Following the 2024 Estlink 2 incident in late December 2024, the New Zealand government raised concerns with the Cook Islands government that its shipping registry was being used to help Russia's shadow fleet circumvent international sanctions and aid its war on Ukraine.
 The Cook Islands is an associated state of New Zealand; managing its own internal affairs while New Zealand manages its foreign affairs, disasters relief and defence.

+In late July 2026, Russia's domestic intelligence agency, the Federal Security Bureau (FSB) arrested a 55-year old Russian man in Khabarovsk, alleging that the man used foreign email services and messaging apps to provide information relating to Russian national security to the NZSIS and its Five Eyes partners.
+The FSB and Russian Ambassador to New Zealand Stanislav Krans confirmed that Russian authorities were investigating the man for violating Article 275 (high treason) of the Russian Criminal Code.
+The NZSIS declined to comment on what "may or may not be an operational matter".
+Senior New Zealand officials including Prime Minister Christopher Luxon, Foreign Minister Winston Peters and Minister responsible for the NZSIS Chris Penk declined to comment and referred media inquiries to the NZSIS.